BredaUniversityGames/xs/docs/getting-started.md

 }
 ```

-The next step is to provide the name of your game in the `games/.ini` file.
 Next just put your awesome art and code in the folder and you have yourself a game.

 ## Setting up the environment